archlinux/alpm/alpm-pkginfo/resources/specification/PKGINFOv1.5.md

 ## Keywords

-Each line encodes information that represents one keyword definition.
+Each line encodes information that represents one keyword assignment.
-All keyword definitions consist of a key from the following list immediately followed by a whitespace, an '=' sign, another whitespace and a value.
+All keyword assignments consist of a key from the following list immediately followed by a whitespace, an '=' sign, another whitespace and a value.

-By default, exactly one keyword definition must be present per keyword in a **PKGINFO**.
+By default, exactly one keyword assignment must be present per keyword in a **PKGINFO**.
 As exception to this rule, the keywords **license**, **replaces**, **group**, **conflict**, **provides**, **backup**, **depend**, **optdepend**, **makedepend** and **checkdepend** may be provided zero or more times.

 ### pkgname